Words of Comfort

 Editor’s Note: With so many churches in our area having to suspend worship services during the coronavirus pandemic, we are asking local pastors to partner with us in bringing a daily message of hope and comfort to readers during this difficult time.

-Gina Hawkins is executive pastor at Christ Fellowship in Kingsport.
+Derek Harden is lead pastor at Christ Fellowship in Kingsport.